K. T. Oslin: Musical styles

-Legacy
+Legacy and honors

-Oslin's success helped give identity to strong, female women in their middle-aged years, according to several publications.
+Oslin's success helped give identity to strong women in their middle-aged years, according to several publications.
 Sarah Trahern, CEO of the Country Music Association remarked on her legacy in 2020: "K.T.
 Oslin had one of the most soulful voices in country music and was a strong influence for women with her hit '80's Ladies'...She truly had one of the best voices in the history of our format."
 Lorrie Morgan made a similar comment in 2020: "She was a big inspiration to me and her writing about the strength of women."
 Her artistry helped influence other female country singer–songwriters that followed such as Brandy Clark and Chely Wright.
 Mary Bufwack and Robert K. Oermann commented on her musical legacy in 2003: "K. T. was part of a 1980s invasion of female songwriting talent into Nashville.
 Today, virtually every major song publisher in [Music City] has female staff writers."

-Oslin was part of a group of country artist who helped shift its musical sound in the late 1980s.
-Writers and critics have cited her as innovator of Nashville's musical shift, along with Steve Earle, k. d. lang and Lyle Lovett.
+Oslin was part of a group of country artists who helped shift its musical sound in the late 1980s.
+Writers and critics have cited her as an innovator of Nashville's musical shift, along with Steve Earle, k. d. lang and Lyle Lovett.
 Bill Friskics-Warren of The New York Times commented that Oslin was "among a distinguished circle of thoughtful, independent female songwriting contemporaries that included Pam Tillis, Gretchen Peters and Matraca Berg."
 Oslin also received several honors for her legacy.
 In 2014, she was inducted into the Texas Songwriters Hall of Fame.
-In 2018, she was inducted Nashville Songwriters Hall of Fame.
+In 2018, she was inducted into the Nashville Songwriters Hall of Fame.